-\paragraph{Event-to-text} To aggregate the multi-source context information described above, we employ a simple text template: \textit{"This event is [Event Type], caused by [Source].
+\paragraph{Event-to-text} To aggregate the multi-source context information described above, we employ a simple text template that will feed into an LLM-based backend: ``\textit{This event is [Event Type], caused by [Source].
 This event casts on [Target Object].
-[Additional Information on Involved Entities]".}

-In our template, \textit{Event Type} is the type of event described by the type name, as listed above. \textit{Source} refers to the subject of the event, which could be the user when the event is directly triggered by user, or virtual object when it interacts with real-world environment. \textit{Target Object} is the object of the event, \textit{e.g.} the plane that gets tapped on, or the animation that gets played. \textit{Additional Information on Involved Entities} include details that further elucidate the source object, the triggered event, and the target object.
+[Additional Information on Involved Entities].}'' \textit{Event Type} is the type of event described by the aforementioned type names; \textit{Source} refers to the subject of the event, which could be the user when the event is directly triggered by user, or virtual object when it interacts with real-world environment; \textit{Target Object} is the object of the event (\textit{e.g.,} the plane that gets tapped on or the animation that gets played.).
+Finally, \textit{Additional Information on Involved Entities} include details that further elucidate the source object, the triggered event, and the target object.
 Examples include material descriptions and animation details.
 We leave the corresponding entity field blank when events are missing a target object or additional information.